gaioguys/GAIO.jl/docs/src/general.md

 ```julia
 boxset = BoxSet(P,S)
 ```
-where `P` denotes the underlying `BoxPartition`, that is the information about how small the boxes we use to approximate `S` with are.
+where `P` denotes the underlying `BoxPartition`, that is the information about the size of each of the boxes we use to approximate `S` with.
 The `BoxPartition` is always constructed for a larger `Box` completely containing `S`.

 In general one has two choices to construct the partition:
 * Using a **regular partition**, that is a partition where the small boxes all have the same size.